Summary: In this tutorial, you will learn about the Oracle DUAL

 Code language: SQL (Structured Query Language) (sql)

-In this case, you might think about creating a table and use it in the FROM
+In this case, you might think about creating a table and using it in the FROM

 clause for just using the UPPER()